loopbackio/loopback-next/docs/site/tutorials/soap-calculator/soap-calculator-tutorial-add-controller.md

 #### Adding the imports into the Controller

-Add the following two lines at the begining of the src/controllers/calculator.controller.ts file.
+Add the following two lines at the beginning of the src/controllers/calculator.controller.ts file.

 The **get** and **param** are classes imported from the **LB4** REST server and